PJ-1997/iOS-Portfolio/README.md

 # Quick Formula
-[QuickFormula](https://apps.apple.com/us/app/quick-formula/id1462553451?ls=1) Calculates math and science formulas.
+[Quick Formula](https://apps.apple.com/us/app/quick-formula/id1462553451?ls=1) Calculates math and science formulas.
 Uses a segmented control to separate math and science formulas.
 Available in the App Store.

 Quick Formula is built entirely in Swift and the UI is created programmatically with no interface builder.